ocarta-l/md_to_pdf/README.md

 # ActsAsPdf

-Quick way to convert markdown to pdf.
+Quick way to convert markdown to a template pdf.

 ## Installation
 Add this line to your application's Gemfile: